Child Endangerment Laws

 What Constitutes Child Endangerment?

 Though state laws differ in how they categorize and punish child endangerment, it is a crime in every state.
-State laws share the following characteristics.
+State laws generally share the following characteristics.

 Actions or Situations That Endanger Children